SPLASH115/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script moves betty from tmp to tmp/ my first directory This script removes the betty file from tmp/ my first school This script deletes the my first directory that is in the /tmp
+This script moves betty from tmp to tmp/ my first directory This script removes the betty file from tmp/ my first school This script deletes the my first directory that is in the /tmp This script changes my directory to the previous working directory